maxmklam/VARIABLE_SERIAL_PORT/STM32G0_EXAMPLE/readme.txt

 3.pack the encoded binary bit to byte, and saved in bmcTxBuff[] = 11101110 00101110 10011101 01000011 (it requires 4 bytes of buffer size)
 4.transmit the bmcTxBuff[] bits using SPI.
-5.Tx waveform seen on the Rx pin:
+5.Tx waveform seen on the SPI2 MOSI(PA.4) pin:
   ________   ___     _   ___   _    ___   _   _      ________
           | |   |   | | |   | | |  |   | | | | |    |
           |_|   |___| |_|   |_| |__|   |_| |_| |____|